Trial and Error (TV series)

 Trial and Error is an American sitcom that was broadcast on CBS from March 15 to March 29, 1988.
-It was cancelled after the third episode, leaving the remaining five episodes unaired.
+It was canceled after the third episode, leaving the remaining five episodes unaired.

 Development

 Trial and Error evolved from a pilot entitled The Family Martinez created by comedian Tommy Chong, about a reformed Latino gang member who became a trial lawyer and moved back in with his family in East Los Angeles, California.
 CBS liked the concept, but wanted to change it from a family sitcom to a buddy comedy, and it was subsequently reworked as Amigos by Don Seigel and Jerry Perzigian.
 Chong remained on board as a producer, but "never showed up" to any of the writing sessions.
 Paul Rodriguez objected to the title Amigos, saying it was too stereotypical, and the title was changed to Trial and Error.

-Brad Pitt was cast as the bellboy in the second episode, entitled "Bon Appetit."
+Brad Pitt was cast as the bellboy in the second episode, written by Steven Kunes, entitled "Bon Appetit."
 According to executive producer Jerry Perzigian, this was Pitt's first paid Hollywood job.
 Pitt had arrived from Springfield, Missouri, only three days before the shoot, which took place on November 17, 1987.
 The episode aired on CBS on March 22, 1988.